The Queen’s Diamond Jubilee Top Events

 Queen Elizabeth II celebrates her Diamond Jubilee in style

-Celebrate 60 years of Queen Elizabeth II’s reign with an array of spectacular royal events happening throughout the year.
+Celebrate 60 years of Queen Elizabeth II’s reign with an array of spectacular royal events happening over the Diamond Jubilee weekend in June 2012 and throughout the rest of the year.
 Here are some of the highlights.

 The Queen: Sixty Photographs for Sixty Years , The Drawings Gallery, Windsor Castle

 The Queen is one of the most photographed figures in modern history and now, thanks to the Diamond Jubilee, you can see the 66th monarch depicted throughout six decades at the Drawings Gallery in Windsor Castle.
 Altogether there’ll be sixty photographs of The Queen on display, many taken by leading press photographers and showing world- famous images along with more relaxed moments that will provide you with a deeper insight into the Queen’s enigmatic character.